hardwario/website/content/projects/im-ok-button.en.md

 1. You can set up your message also here in the Node-RED.
 Drag the **yellow node from the Functions section called Change** anywhere next to the light purple MQTT input.

-{{< img src = "https://res.cloudinary.com/lukasfabik/image/upload/v1566155397/projects/im-ok-button/image7.png" alt = "Change Node BigClown Playground" >}}
+{{< img src = "https://res.cloudinary.com/lukasfabik/image/upload/v1566155397/projects/im-ok-button/image7.png" alt = "Change Node HARDWARIO Playground" >}}

 2. Double-click on the node and write the message for your parents into the **Rules** field.
 Just be careful, Blynk doesn’t display any diacritics.
 Little inspiration:
    *  _Easy.
 I’m home and safe._
    * _A celebrity came to visit….just kidding, it’s me._
    * _I was bitten by dogs, kidnapped by a UFO, but I made it home._

-{{< img src = "https://res.cloudinary.com/lukasfabik/image/upload/v1566155396/projects/im-ok-button/image6.png" alt = "BigClown Playground MQTT messages" >}}
+{{< img src = "https://res.cloudinary.com/lukasfabik/image/upload/v1566155396/projects/im-ok-button/image6.png" alt = "HARDWARIO Playground MQTT messages" >}}

 Confirm it with the **Done** button and link both nodes by dragging the mouse from one bubble to the other. 🐁